SAP-archive/cloud-s4ext/week-1/unit-5/README.md

 ## Step 6: Build and Run Maven-based Project in Eclipse

+Apache _Maven_ is a software project management tool, that can manage a project's build, reporting and documentation from a central piece of information - called _project object model (POM)_.
-In this last section of the unit 5 you will ensure that your Eclipse IDE can successfully build a Maven-based _HelloWorld_ Java project.
+In this step you will ensure that your Eclipse IDE can successfully build a Maven-based _HelloWorld_ Java project.

 > **Note:** Building successfully a Maven-based Java project in your Eclipse is a prerequisite for executing the tutorial course.
 In weeks 5 and 6 you will build and deploy the so-called Java Hub applications in the same way as you test now for the HelloWorld.